ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Phenotype.md

     <td>onset</td>
     <td>:&nbsp;<a href="./Age.html">./Age</a></td>
     <td></td>
-    <td>The age of the individual at time of biosample collection, as Age object.
+    <td>The age of onset, as Age object.
 In the <i>Phenopacket</i> implementation, alternatives to the "Age" class may be used to describe "onset".
 </td>
   </tr>
   <tr>